 Best Brands College 2026

-To underline the informative aspect of Best Brands, prior to the evening’s award ceremony there will also be a congress during the day: at the Best Brands College from 08.30 am on 25 February 2026, high-profile speakers will come together to discuss the overarching topic: Under the theme ‘#ExperienceUnlimited: How brand experience gives brands stability and strength’.
+To underline the informative aspect of Best Brands, prior to the evening’s award ceremony there was also a congress during the day: at the Best Brands College from 08.30 am on 25 February 2026, high-profile speakers came together to discuss the overarching topic: Under the theme ‘#ExperienceUnlimited: How brand experience gives brands stability and strength’.

-From global upheaval to technological disruption and a changing understanding of consumption and values – brands need to respond to this unprecedented pace of change with unwavering innovative strength and resilience.
-What sets successful brands apart these days is their ability to create unmistakeable experiences that resonate with people and maintain a strong sense of relevance.
-With #ExperienceUnlimited as its central theme, the 2026 Best Brands College will provide inspiration and expertise on this topic.
+From global upheaval to technological disruption and a changing understanding of consumption and values – brands needed to respond to this unprecedented pace of change with unwavering innovative strength and resilience.
+What set successful brands apart these days was their ability to create unmistakeable experiences that resonated with people and maintained a strong sense of relevance.
+With #ExperienceUnlimited as its central theme, the 2026 Best Brands College provided inspiration and expertise on this topic.

 Host: Daniel Boschmann